 First, check application deadlines and program status (open, closed or exceptions) in the CSUN Admissions Calendar.

-Then file an online application to the University through CSU Mentor
+Then file an online application to the University through CSU Mentor.
+Note that online applications close on May 31, 2017.

 In addition, fill out the following additional application material from our department: Graduate Application